webqit/webflo/README.md

 Each function receives an `event` object representing details about the request - e.g. `event.request`, `event.url`, `event.session`. ([Details ahead](#workflow-api).)

-For *server-based* applications (e.g. traditional web apps and API backends), server-side handlers go into a directory named `server`.
+Functions that will respond to requests on the **server-side** go into a directory named `server`.
+(Often with traditional web apps and API backends.)

 ```js
 /**